 - references from previous work (consider asking for examples of reports prepared for other clients).

-An example of a suitably competent person may be an occupational hygienist with experience in identifying asbestos and assessing its associated risks.
+An example of a suitably competent person is an occupational hygienist with experience in identifying asbestos and assessing its associated risks.

-An occupational hygienist who specialises in asbestos can provide advice on:
+An occupational hygienist who specialises in asbestos can provide assistance with:

 - identifying asbestos in a workplace

 - the sampling of asbestos fibres in the air and the measurement of these to the asbestos exposure standard

 How to find an Occupational Hygienist